joshbegley/nyt-latest/README.md

 **Navalny Protests Live Updates: Russians Demand Opposition Leader’s Release**\
-`The poisoning and arrest of Alexei Navalny set off nationwide protests.
-They began in the Far East, where people braved temperatures of minus 60 degrees Fahrenheit.
+`The poisoning and arrest of Aleksei A. Navalny set off nationwide protests.
+The rallies began in the Far East, where people braved temperatures of minus 60 degrees Fahrenheit.
 Protests in Moscow are also expected.`\
 https://nytimes.com/2021/01/23/world/europe/navalny-protests-russia.html?searchResultPosition=1

 **Philippine Drug Raid Leaves 13 Dead**\